antpearson/Mixd-CSS-Framework/README.md

 ### Mixd Modules

 - `/libs/mixd-modules.scss` contains mixins for common modules and details of accompanying markup
-- Should you produce any potentially reuseable / useful modules, update this file in the [master repository](https://github.com/Mixd/Mixd-CSS-Framework) after project completion
+- Should you produce any potentially reuseable/useful modules, update this file in the [master repository](https://github.com/Mixd/Mixd-CSS-Framework) after project completion
 - This allows for greater reuse of code between projects.
 - Modules should **only** contain structure and layout with **no theme styles** (defined by explicit CSS properties)
 - *Theme* for each module can then be added on a per-project basis, with a full view of that project's cascade prior to styling